Skip to main content

 ...

-There is also an option to edit the ready values of the DI register:
+In addition, it is possible to edit ready values in the DI registry:

 import { Injector } from '@ditsmod/core';